adamoshen/canadian-open-data/README.md

 The rendered files can be viewed [here](https://adamoshen.github.io/canadian-open-data/).

-The RMarkdown files are first knitted to html, then passed to the `downlit` highlighter in `R/downlit_html_path2.R` for accessible syntax highlighting and linking of functions to their respective documentations.
+~~The RMarkdown files are first knitted to html, then passed to the `downlit` highlighter in `R/downlit_html_path2.R` for accessible syntax highlighting and linking of functions to their respective documentations.~~ (*Don't need this anymore with the release of rmarkdown 2.12.*)

 The packages required to knit the included RMarkdown files include: